Welcome to today's edition of the Rush 24-7 podcast.

 Whatever happens, happens.

-I gotta do some inside baseball stuff here, folks.
+I got to do some inside baseball stuff here, folks.

-Should I mention what we're doing today, what might go wrong, and if the thing might blow up or should I not.
+Should I mention what we're doing today, what might go wrong, and the thing might blow up, or should I not?

-And as soon as I get the answer, I'll tell you where everything's gonna be okay on the website or whether it's not.
+And as soon as I get the answer, I'll tell you where everything's going to be okay on the website or whether it's not.

-Anyway, um Lance Armstrong uh was on the uh was on the Oprah show last night on the on the uh own network.
+Anyway, Lance Armstrong was on the Oprah show last night on the own network.

-I'd say I hope you found this uh interview and network on your cable system in time, because she got right into it.
+I'll tell you, I hope you found this interview and network on your cable system in time because she got right into it.

 She got in, got it, and got out.

-I mean, you could have gonna wrap this thing up of the first ten or fifteen minutes.
+I mean, you could have wrapped this thing up the first 10 or 15 minutes.

 New York Times says that the reason Armstrong's doing this, everybody's been asking me, why do you think he's doing this now?